 Once the rain is over, the water of the two less deep basins flows into an underground storage device and slowly penetrates into the water table.
-In this way the soil receives the necessary amount of water and can cope with periods of drought, favoring vegetation which also contributes to reducing the heat island effect typical of cities.
+In this way the soil receives the necessary amount of water and can

 The water collected in the deeper basin flows into the city's water system within 36 hours (thus avoiding the formation of pools of stagnant water) without entering the sewage system.